What is a fractional CTO? A guide for SME owners

 What a fractional CTO actually owns

-A fractional CTO refers to a professional who takes ownership of the technology layer of your business.
-That ownership covers several things most founders handle badly by default.
+A fractional CTO takes ownership of the technology layer of a business.
+That ownership covers a handful of things most founders handle badly by default, because they were never the person meant to handle them.

 Technology decisions.
-Every week a business without a CTO makes technology decisions by default: which SaaS tool to buy, whether to build or integrate, which developer to hire, how to structure the data.
-A fractional CTO takes these calls off the founder's plate and makes them correctly the first time.
-Many operators we have worked with had at least three active subscriptions they were not using when we started.
+Every week, a business without a CTO makes technology calls by default: which SaaS tool to buy, whether to build or integrate, which developer to hire, how to structure the data.
+A fractional CTO takes these off the founder's plate and makes them correctly the first time.
+Many operators have at least three active subscriptions they are not using by the time anyone audits the stack.

 Architecture.
 The most expensive technical decisions a business makes happen in the first 12 months of a product.
 The wrong database schema, the wrong API structure, the wrong deployment setup.
-These decisions create debt that compounds for years.
-A fractional CTO sets the architecture upfront so the developer builds in the right direction from day one.
+These create debt that compounds for years.
+A fractional CTO sets the architecture upfront so the developer builds in the right direction from day one, instead of unwinding the first version after launch.

 Built systems.
-The fractional CTO model that actually works delivers running code, not strategy documents.
-At twohundred.ai a fractional CTO engagement means the founder embeds inside the client's team, identifies the highest-impact workflows to automate or improve, and builds working systems inside the tools the team already uses.
-First system live in the first few weeks from kickoff.
+The version of this model that actually works delivers running code, not strategy decks.
+The leader embeds inside the team, finds the highest-impact workflows to automate or improve, and builds working systems inside the tools the team already uses.
+A serious engagement produces a live system inside the first few weeks, not a slide deck and a follow-up meeting.

 How does a fractional CTO differ from a consultant?

 A technology consultant produces a report and walks away.
 A fractional CTO stays embedded, owns the technology decisions continuously, and is accountable for the delivered result.
 The distinction matters because most of the problems SMEs face with technology are not one-off audits.
 They are ongoing: new vendor decisions, new features, new integrations, developer management.
-A consultant solves the problem you bring to the meeting.
-A fractional CTO owns the category permanently.
+A consultant solves the problem you bring to the meeting and bills for the engagement.
+A fractional CTO owns the category permanently and is judged on whether the systems work.
+If you want the full breakdown of those roles, what does a fractional CTO do walks through the day-to-day.

-The comparison to a full-time CTO is equally important.
-A full-time CTO owns the engineering organisation, manages the team, and is in the leadership meeting every week.
-A fractional CTO does everything a CTO does strategically but works across two or three clients simultaneously, which is how they deliver the same outcome at 10 to 25 percent of the cost.
+The comparison with a full-time CTO is equally important.
+A full-time CTO owns the engineering organization, manages the team, and sits in the leadership meeting every week.
+A fractional CTO does everything a CTO does strategically but works across two or three clients at once, which is how the same outcome lands at 10 to 25 percent of the cost.

 What fractional CTO services include

 Technology audit.
 Month one in every engagement.
-We map the full stack: what tools the business is paying for, where they overlap, what is missing, what is creating bottlenecks.
-Most audits find £800 to £2,500 per month in redundant SaaS before we have built anything.
+You map the full stack: what tools the business pays for, where they overlap, what is missing, what is creating bottlenecks.
+Most audits find £800 to £2,500 per month in redundant SaaS before anyone has built a single thing.

 Build-versus-buy decisions.
 Every month a business either builds something it should buy, or buys something it should build.
-A fractional CTO makes the call correctly with a full view of the architecture, the cost, and the maintenance burden.
+A fractional CTO makes the call correctly with a full view of the architecture, the cost, and the maintenance burden, which is the view a founder rarely has.

 AI system implementation.
-AI systems are the highest-impact layer of the technology stack for most SMEs right now.
-We build WhatsApp qualifiers, Gmail-side AI responders, CRM enrichment pipelines, and booking automation inside the tools the team already uses.
-AI-referred customers convert at 14.2 percent versus Google's 2.8 percent.
-That is a 5x difference in conversion rate for the same customer acquisition cost.
+AI systems are the highest-impact layer of the stack for most SMEs right now.
+The work means building WhatsApp qualifiers, Gmail-side AI responders, CRM enrichment pipelines, and booking automation inside the tools the team already uses.
+AI-referred customers convert at 14.2 percent versus Google's 2.8 percent, a 5x difference in conversion rate for the same acquisition cost.

 Developer oversight.
-If the business has a developer or a small engineering team, a fractional CTO sits above them as the technical lead.
-Architecture reviews, delivery management, hiring guidance for the next role.
+If the business has a developer or a small engineering team, the fractional CTO sits above them as the technical lead.
+Architecture reviews, delivery management, and hiring guidance for the next role.

 Investor-ready documentation.
 Pre-raise businesses need their technical story to hold up under diligence.
-We produce architecture documentation, security posture summaries, and technical sections of investor decks.
+That means architecture documentation, security posture summaries, and the technical sections of an investor deck.

 SaaS rationalisation.
-The average 12-person company pays for 23 software subscriptions worth £3,000 to £5,000 per month.
-Half overlap.
-We evaluate, pick the winners, and integrate the survivors into a single data layer.
+The average 12-person company pays for 23 software subscriptions worth £3,000 to £5,000 per month, and half of them overlap.
+A fractional CTO evaluates them, picks the winners, and integrates the survivors into a single data layer.

 When do you need one?